themasterofrobots/MaterialsDiscovery/README.md

 # MaterialsDiscovery
 ==========

 MaterialsDiscovery is a set of scripts written by Scott Biesboer, Brian Cabinian, Andrew Erwin, and Hongyi Michael Wu under the advisement of Professors Andre Schleife and Moonsub Shim at the University of Illinois.
-MaterialsDiscovery is focused on the data mining of electronic structure information of inorganic compounds from the Materials Project Database in order to identify appropriate heavy-metal-free materials to be used in quantum dot light emitting diode (LED) heterostructures.
-MaterialsDiscovery is a method for the identification of novel HTL, ETL, and emissive layers and using these materials to design QD visible-light LED heterostructures with potentially high EQEs.
+MaterialsDiscovery uses data mining of electronic structure information of inorganic compounds from the Materials Project Database in order to identify appropriate heavy-metal-free materials to be used in quantum dot light emitting diode (LED) heterostructures.
+It identifies novel HTL, ETL, and emissive layers, and uses these materials to design visible-light LED heterostructures with appropriate conduction and valence band offsets for injection and blocking.

 Materials Discovery requires users to have Python and the PyMatGen library (http://pymatgen.org/) to run.
 Users must also register on https://www.materialsproject.org/ and obtain a API Key, which should be set as the MAPI_KEY environmental variable.